pimvanriezen/jsh/README.md

 # Getting Started

-The only dependency for jsh is GNU libmicrohttpd, which is available on most sane platforms.
-To get it installed on macOS using homebrew, type:
+The full JSH environment depends on two libraries outside of the source
+tree: GNU libmicrohttpd, and sqlite3.
+On macOS, sqlite3 is available in the box, but you'll need to install libmicrohttpd through homebrew:

 > brew install libmicrohttpd

-On RedHat-derived distros, you can install through yum:
+On RedHat-derived distros, you can install both dependencies through yum:

-> yum install libmicrohttpd-devel
+> yum install libmicrohttpd-devel sqlite-devel

 I'm not sure about the proper package-name for debian/ubuntu, so good luck there!